Calling/Texting to 9-1-1

 Text to 9-1-1

-The Ontario County Office of Sheriff, 911 Center is pleased to announce the ability to send a text message to 9-1-1 as an integrated service to our robust 9-1-1 network and equipment.
+The Ontario County Office of Sheriff, 911 Center is pleased to announce the ability to receive a text message sent to 9-1-1 as an integrated service to our robust 9-1-1 network and equipment.
 Texting to 9-1-1 provides accessibility to the hearing impaired and speech impaired population and provides an alternative to reach help in a dangerous situation when a voice call is not possible.

 Currently, the four major carriers, AT&T, Sprint, T-Mobile and Verizon Wireless and their affiliated providers offer the ability to Text to 9-1-1.
 However, this does not mean that the service is available in all areas.
 Should you be out of the area, for your Carrier, you will receive a message stating that the text service is not available and to call 9-1-1.